ProjitB/projitb.github.io/containers/containers.md

 ### Resource Restrictions

 Present in `/sys/fs/cgroup` is the holy grail of control of containers.
-All the fancy restrictions on size, usage...etc all are controlled by cgroups aka control groups.
+All the fancy restrictions on size, usage... etc all are controlled by cgroups aka control groups.
 Honestly, cgroups are a topic of their own right.
 But for the purpose of demonstrating restrictions on a container, all we must to is show that this feature can easily be used to restrict the amount of X a process can use.
 For now I shall leave it to you for a simple google search on the topic :).
 [3](https://ericchiang.github.io/post/containers-from-scratch/) also has a simple example restricting memory.

 ## Interlude